One of the biggest dilemma that CTOs and developers have to face when developing a cross-platform app is choosing the framework for their app.

 Flutter vs React Native Verdict: Flutter is the winner because of faster hot reloading than React Native.

-React Native is an already established platform with support from a huge community support.
-Flutter needs time to reach that level of stability and the platform is still undergoing development but it no doubt has an impressive future and can be used to create great apps.
+Flutter vs React Native Verdict: React native wins this round as it’s been around for a longer time and has considerably more support.
+React Native is an already established platform with support from a huge community.
+Flutter needs time to reach that level of stability but it no doubt has an impressive future and can be used to create great apps.

 Third-party tools like Appium and Detox can be used for testing React Native apps but these are not officially supported.